Balou9/bcg-coding-challenge/readme.md

 # bcg-coding-challenge
 I have build an API with a single endpoint that performs a checkout action.
-The single endpoint takes a list of watch ids and returns the total cost.
+The single endpoint takes a list of watch ids and returns the total price.
 In terms of programming language & framework, i am working with node.js and serverless.

 # usage
 ## setup